heshdotcc/wormhole-vaa-observer/README.md

     ├── backend
     └── frontend
 ```

+A root Nix Flake spawns a development shell by running the  `nix develop` command.

 ## Roadmap
 Note that this project was made as a mere proof of concept.
 Still, ADRs will serve as a future-proof guide.